theNewDynamic/oregonsadventurecoast.com/content/blog/dog-friendly-hotels-on-oregon-s-adventure-coast.md

 - Oregon's Adventure Coast News & Info

 ---
-We love our visitors, we really do!
-But for the time being, PLEASE STAY HOME and STAY HEALTHY.
-We look forward to welcoming you back when we can all safely travel again- and when that happens, there will be beautiful beaches, hiking trails and more waiting for you.
-In the meantime, we hope this post gives you some ideas and inspiration on ways to travel with your pet on Oregon's Adventure Coast.

 ### Where Can Pets Play & Stay in the Coos Bay \~ North Bend \~ Charleston area?

 _“Is Coos Bay a dog-friendly town?”_